Antimatter543/old-site/_posts/2021-05-26-takedown-of-taboo.md

 published: true
 tags: non-professional
-excerpt: 'Takedown of dumb ideas that make no sense.'
+excerpt: 'Takedown of dumb ideas that make no sense.
+Derails from some fun safe ideas into much more important concepts.'
 comments: true
 ---
-Warning: This post contains swears and is highly radical.
+Warning: This post contains swears and is highly sharp.
+You'll see what I mean.
 This is a combination of logic and sharp emotion that derides you with even more logic.
-I guess I got somewhat angry when writing some of these.
+If you aren't ready to see how I talk when I get genuinely worked up over something, don't go past 'Elbows on Table'.
 Good luck.

 ## Taboos and Sensitive Topics
 Note: